nathanwoulfe/Flip/README.md

 As property mapping is opt-in, it's completely viable to map simple values, ignore Block List, and re-build the list on the new type.

+To re-iterate: this is an experimental package.
+Experiment at your own risk.

 ## Supported versions

-Flip will play nice with Umbraco 8 and 9, and should be fine on Umbraco 10 (currently untested).
+Flip will play nice with Umbraco 8 and above.

 ## Installation

-Install via Nuget: `Install-Package Flip.Umbraco`
+`Install-Package Flip.Umbraco` or `dotnet add package Flip.Umbraco`

 ## Credits